 With pre-printed messages featured on cards, folks still find a way to pass on a personal holiday greeting.
 If your looking for ideas for Christmas card messages, we’ve compiled a great collection.
 Check ’em out.

 Christmas Cards Express the Joy of the Season

-With modern technology, many of the cards feature a pre-printed message where as in days gone by, cards were nearly always hand-written.
-For many card recipients, the most taxing part of card opening, is discovering the “Christmas Family Brag Letter” attached.
+With modern technology, many of the cards feature a pre-printed message whereas, in days gone by, cards were nearly always hand-written.
+For many card recipients, the most taxing part of card opening is discovering the “Christmas Family Brag Letter” attached.
 The first red flag is that the message contents are so wordy that they won’t fit on the card.

-You know the type, “After touring Monte Carlo and Southern France, we were able to sneak in a skiing trip to the Alps…My darling husband Dave was promoted yet again…And, after our son Jack turned down MIT and Stanford, he decided to pursue his doctorate in physics at Harvard.
+You know the type, “After touring Monte Carlo and Southern France, we were able to sneak on a skiing trip to the Alps…My darling husband Dave was promoted yet again…And, after our son Jack turned down MIT and Stanford, he decided to pursue his doctorate in physics at Harvard.
 And, Skylar made the varsity tennis team as a 4th grader…”

 However, most everyone finds a way to grin and bear it when it comes to these brag letters.
 We write it off as folks that are incredibly proud of their families vs. people being incredible bores that are oblivious to modesty.

 So When Did the Christmas Card Giving Tradition Start?

 There is a recorded history of Christmas card giving, and it goes back to the middle of the 19th century.
 Sir Henry Cole commissioned John Calcott Horsley in 1843 to print him the first Christmas card.
 Sir Cole was a close friend of Horsley and came up with the idea of sending these greeting cards to loved ones on a special occasion.